From the War-Room to the Bench:

 Registration is required to attend the free program.

-CLE credit is only available to those who attend the webinar during its live broadcast on June 15, 2023 at 3-4 p.m.
-Central.
+CLE credit is only available to those who attend the webinar during its live broadcast on February 19, 2026 at 3:30-5:30 p.m.
+CST.
 Those who view the recorded version of the webinar will not be eligible for CLE credit.

 For questions, please call Clifford Law Offices at (312) 756-7575 or email programs@cliffordlaw.com